rorywalsh/cabbage/Docs/macros_and_reserved_channels.md

 **IS_A_PLUGIN** Returns 1 if the instrument is running as an audio plugin, and 0 if the instrument is running as a standalone.

+> More info on how to use reserved channels to get information from an audio host to Csound can be found [here](host_info.html)